InfinityMods/CreateNewGithubRelease/README.md

 ## Installation:

-1. Open <https://github.com/settings/tokens>, and create ["personal access token"](https://github.com/settings/tokens/new) with "public_repo" privilege, it's not you password, you can revoke it at any time, more info: <https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line>
+1. Open <https://github.com/settings/tokens>, and create ["personal access token"](https://github.com/settings/tokens/new) with "public_repo" privilege, it's not you password, you can revoke it at any time, more info: <https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line>.

-2. Save it to "Github-API-Key-Release.txt" file
+2. Save it to "Github-API-Key-Release.txt" file.

 3. Move "Github-API-Key-Release.txt" file you HOME directory, this way it won't be ever committed to repo by accident: